tyrauber/mongodb-rails3-tutorial/README.md

 The purpose of this tutorial is to provide step-by-step instruction on how to build a Rails 3 Application using MongoDB and MongoMapper.

-MongoDB is a NoSQL database that can be used as a replacement for SqlLite, MySQL, Postgresql or other sql databases.
+MongoDB is a NoSQL database that can be used as a replacement for SqlLite, MySQL, Postgresql or other sql relational databases.
 NoSQL is a great alternative for web applications where scalability is required or data must be grouped together in greater numbers than the hard limits applied by sql-based databases.

 Basic Ruby and Rails 3 knowledge will be required to follow this tutorial.